You might not want every page of your site visible to the world. In some cases, you’ll want to set up WordPress private pages for subscribers.

 Different Types of Private WordPress Pages

-- Logged-in users.
+- Restrict access to logged-in users.
 You can create a resource page for email subscribers to encourage sign-ups, or make users create an account to view your eCommerce store or forum.

-- Subscribers.
+- Restrict access to subscribers.
 You can create multiple subscriber levels and create a password-protected membership site.

-How to Setup Private Pages for Subscribers with Paid Member Subscriptions
+How to Setup Private Pages for Subscribers in WordPress using Paid Member Subscriptions

 The Paid Member Subscriptions plugin lets you quickly and easily create a wide range of different private pages.